justzuka/redberry-zu/README.md

 # Redberry-ZU

 Redberry-ZU is a web app that allows users to create and add blogs.
-It is a bootcamp project built with React, React Router, and React Datepicker.
+It is a bootcamp project built with React.

 ## Demo